 Taken together, all of these efforts are transforming chaplaincy in healthcare by substantially expanding the number of chaplains who can advance spiritual care through research and who are basing their work on the best empirical studies conducted to date.
 We are grateful and proud of their work and eager to continue to support them as we transition to the next phase of Transforming Chaplaincy.

-The next phase of Transforming Chaplaincy, which begins today, will be based at Rush University Medical Center and will be led by George Fitchett.
-He and Andrew Andresco will continue to maintain the chaplaincy research and research education website has become the go-to space to learn about research literacy and research design, to network and to find research collaborators, and to build resources for the teaching of research and research literacy.
+That next phase, which begins today, will be based at Rush University Medical Center and will be led by George Fitchett.
+He and Andrew Andresco will continue to maintain the chaplaincy research and research education website which has become the go-to space to learn about research literacy and research design, to network and to find research collaborators, and to build resources for the teaching of research and research literacy.
 They will also continue the monthly email newsletter.
 The next phase of Transforming Chaplaincy will continue to offer online research education classes (Research Literacy 101 and 102), Chaplain Research Summer Institute (CRSI), the Strategic Thinking Webinar series, the new Certificate in Spiritual Care Management and Leadership, and, in conjunction with APC, the research Webinar Journal Club (WJC).

 Transforming Chaplaincy is also launching six new research networks and an incubator to advance spiritual care research.
 Initially the incubator will focus on developing six networks of chaplain-researchers, chaplains, and healthcare colleagues and researchers (e.g., palliative care, pediatrics, chronic conditions).
-The aim of the networks is to bring people together who can plan and execute research to advance spiritual care in their clinical context.
-Here are the names of the networks and their conveners:
+The aim of the networks is to bring people together who can plan and execute research to advance spiritual care in their clinical context: